Which places in Northern France can you get to from Canterbury coach station ?

 If you wanted to tour around Cantebury for the day, is there a hotel or place that you can check your luggage that would keep it for several hours? thanks, george

 We are planning a day trip to Canterbury in end of December from Wembley.
 It takes around 1.30 hrs one-way.
 Is one day enough for Canterbury and do you suggest any other cities of interest that I can club in with Canterbury?
-Thanks.